NadirAliOfficial/Solana-Telegram-Bot/README.md

 - `/sell` - Sell the target token at the current market price.
 - `/limit` - Place an order to buy or sell at a specific price.
 - `/balance` - Check your account balance.
-- `/withdraw` - Withdraw funds to an external address.

 ## Required Libraries